 - Something the customer is (e.g., biometric data)

 The problem with this model, however, is that organizations rely disproportionately on the first two categories — what people know or what they have.
 Unfortunately, things you know, like passwords and security questions, can be easily gleaned from the internet (or dark web) and things you have, such as a cell phone number or SIM card, are increasingly problematic because they can be damaged, lost or stolen.

 At Jumio, we contend that businesses still asking only for a passport and utility bill are asking for the wrong information.
 They’re merely asking if a person is who they say they are versus who they really are.
-But what if that person has a legitimate, yet stolen, ID document?
+But what if that person has a legitimate but stolen ID document?
 Likewise, looking at an account record is no longer helpful.
 Companies need to know that the person interfacing with them online is who they purport to be at that very moment.

-In fact, in its 2019 Market Guide for Identity Proofing and Corroboration, Gartner now recommends that organizations move away from identity proofing solutions that rely on shared secret verification, such as out-of-wallet knowledge questions or memorable personal data (often used as part of knowledge-based verification solutions).
+In its 2022 Market Guide for Identity Proofing and Corroboration, Gartner states, “the close interplay between identity proofing, fraud detection and user authentication across the user journey has become critical in establishing trust and mitigating risk online.
+The need to consider a broad range of risk and trust signals across events such as onboarding, login, credential recovery and high-risk activities like adding new payees and transferring funds in banking is foundational to concepts such as continuous adaptive trust.”
+Organizations need to move away from identity proofing solutions that rely on shared secret verification, such as out-of-wallet knowledge questions or memorable personal data (often used as part of knowledge-based verification solutions).